 We are seeing a significant strengthening of climate policy across parts of Asia, and expect the Hong Kong Stock Exchange's rising ESG disclosure requirements to have a knock-on effect on dual-listed Chinese companies.
-And after several years of testing and learning from regional pilot versions, China is launching its much-anticipated national carbon-trading scheme, expected to create the world's biggest carbon market.7 introduction of the Green New Deal.
-This would lead to a commitment for net-zero by 2030 alongside regulations on clean air, biodiversity, infrastructure and 100% renewable
+And after several years of testing and learning from regional pilot versions, China is launching its much-anticipated national carbon-trading scheme, expected to create the world's biggest carbon market.7 election victory might mean the introduction of the Green New Deal.
+This would lead to a commitment for net-zero by 2030 alongside regulations